 Selecting a Property for your Cabin

 This is perhaps the most important factor in selecting the site for your small cabin.
 How far are you willing to commute to your property and how often are you planning to do that?
-If possible, try selecting a property within 30 min - 2 hrs drive from where you live.
-From my personal experience:- If your cabin site is too close (less than 30 min), you would not get that hideaway / get-out feeling (i.e. then it is almost home)
+If possible, try selecting a property within a 30 minute to 2 hours drive from where you live.
+From my personal experience:- If your cabin site is too close (less than 30 minutes), you may not get that hideaway / getaway feeling (i.e. it still feels like home)

-- If your cabin is too far (more than 3 hrs) long commutes may deter you from going there as often as you would like to.
+- If your cabin is too far (more than 3 hours), long commutes may deter you from going there as often as you would like.

 Property Price

-Consider possible geographical price advantage / a "sweet spot".
+Consider a possible geographical price advantage / a "sweet spot".

-It appears in most areas there is so-called "drive-to-price" relationship - further from the major urban center you drive, less expansive land becomes.
-"Under 2 hours" seems to be a common criteria people ask real estate agent when they look for a cabin or cottage property.
+In most areas, there is a so-called "drive-to-price" relationship - the further from the major urban center you drive, the less expensive land becomes.
+"Under 2 hours" seems to be a common criterion people give a real estate agent when looking for a cabin or cottage property.

 Access to the Cabin Property

-- If your area has snowy winters and you require access to your cabin property during winter months, check if property is located on the serviced/snow-plowed road.
+- If your area has snowy winters and you require access to your cabin property during winter months, check to see if the property is located on a serviced/snow-plowed road.

-- Is road to the cabin site accessible with your type of vehicle or it requires off-road/all-wheel access?
+- Is the road to the cabin site accessible with your type of vehicle or does it require off-road/all-wheel access?

 Lot size and Privacy